philcifone/ansible/README.md

 I also run a small homelab on Proxmox VE.

-This repository contains playbooks to setup settings for LXC containers on proxmox.
+This repository contains playbooks to initialize LXC container settings on proxmox and beyond.

 ### inventory